 Mental Health: Neuropsychological Testing for Adolescents

 Adolescence is a chaotic period for most people, but it can be especially trying for those struggling with cognitive or behavioral impairments.
 Given the rapid changes in brain development during this time, arriving at a root cause can be a challenge.
-Because the part of the brain responsible for planning and decision making isn’t fully developed until adulthood, the part responsible for emotions, impulses, and instincts takes a greater role as teenagers respond to a confusing and often frustrating new reality.

 Sorting through the chaos of a changing brain

-To do this, neuropsychologists administer standardized tests (often pencil and paper, sometimes computerized) in a clinical environment to measure cognitive performance.
-A referral question (e.g. “Why am I so anxious?” or “Why can’t I concentrate?”) determines which abilities are tested during neuropsychological testing.
-The results are then compared against healthy individuals of a similar demographic to see where deficiencies (or proficiencies) lie.
+A referral question (e.g., “Why am I so anxious?” or “Why can’t I concentrate?”) determines which abilities are tested during neuropsychological testing.
+The results are then compared against healthy individuals of the same age and a similar demographic to see where deficiencies (or proficiencies) lie.
 From there, an informed diagnosis and plan for treatment or management can be made.

-What abilities can neuropsychological testing measure?
+What cognitive skills can neuropsychological testing measure?

 1. Intelligence